anthonyimmen/airbnb-clone/README.md

 Welcome to the GitHub repository of my Airbnb Clone Project!
 This project is a React Native application designed to simulate the core features of the popular accommodation booking platform, Airbnb.
 As a developer already experienced in React, I embarked on this project to deepen my understanding of React Native and to explore its capabilities in building cross-platform mobile applications.

 ## Project Overview
-The Airbnb Clone allows users to browse listings, filter search results, and view detailed pages for each property.
-Users can also book accommodations directly through the app.
+The Airbnb Clone allows users to browse listings, view listings through the map, view detailed pages for each property, and user authorization.
 This project aims to provide a seamless user experience similar to the original Airbnb app, with a focus on clean design and smooth navigation.

 ## Technologies Used
 * React Native: Used for building the main application framework and UI components.
-* Redux: Manages the state of the app across different components.
-* React Navigation: Handles navigation between the different screens of the app.
+* Expo Navigation: Handles navigation between the different screens of the app.
-* Firebase: Used for authentication, database management, and hosting.
+* Clerk: Used for authentication and profile information

 # Features
 Here are some of the key features implemented in this clone: